Menstruation in Islam

 Verse 2:222 in the Quran implies that relations during menstruation are prohibited.
-But it does not mention forbidding prayers, however it is mentioned in the hadith which states that women should not pray during menstruation and that they don't have to make up for the missed prayers during this period.
+It does not mention forbidding prayers; however, it is mentioned in the hadith which states that women should not pray during menstruation and that they do not have to make up for the missed prayers during this period.
 God requires prayer to help people stay on the good path away from bad deeds.
-Despite the verse saying “to segregate the women” and “not go near them,” various hadith indicate that Muhammad considered this to refer only to sexual intercourse.
+Despite the verse saying "to segregate the women" and "not go near them," various hadith indicate that Muhammad considered this to refer only to sexual intercourse.
 Hadiths are not considered as reliable as the Quran, but there are various references of Muhammad having said that the verse mentioned above means only intercourse and of Muhammad interacting with his wives while they were on their menses.
 One hadith mentions that Muhammad would lie on his wife Ayesha's lap and recite the Qur'an when she was on her menses.
 All these hadiths are classified as being sahih, which means they can be trusted.